 - DEFECTIVE PLANNING

 Defective planning is one of the causes of unemployment.
-There is a wide gap between supply and demand for labour.
-No plan had formulated any long term scheme for the removal of unemployment.
+There is a wide gap between supply and demand for labor.
+No plan had formulated any long-term scheme for the removal of unemployment.

 - EXPANSION OF UNIVERSITIES